18 Aug Visiting The Grand Palace in Bangkok, Thailand

 Day Tour: I often sign up for day tours.
 They are a pretty great way to see a lot of places in a short period of time.
 Especially if you don’t want to spend time figuring out routes and changing several vehicles.
 Although I will always suggest being a part of a smaller group.
 Talk as much as you can with the local guide to get the most out of it.

-Private Car: You can drive to the Grand Palace but the parking is not available on the palace grounds.
+Private Car: You can drive to the Grand Palace but parking is not available on the palace grounds.
 Here is where you can park your car:

 Wat Mahathat, Tha Maharaj soi Thapphen, beside City Pillar Shrine, Rajadamnern Road Car Park, Soi Wat Pho, Wat Rakang Parking Building.